7 Life-changing time & energy management skills for uni students

 3. Create a study strategy

-Wondering how to manage time if you have to study for multiple subjects?
-A study guide, or strategy, will be your best friend.
+Wondering how to manage time for studying daily when you have multiple subjects?
+Custom study strategies will be your best friend.
 Creating one may seem tedious, but it can help you retain information better.

 The key is to make a study strategy tailored to your way of learning.
 Are you a visual learner?
 Flashcards or videos could work better than reading something from a textbook.
 And rather than reading your notes over and over, you can create unique quizzes that will help improve your brain’s ability to retain the information.